[Skip to Content]

 Accessible seats for all events at Coca-Cola Coliseum can be purchased through Ticketmaster.
 Tickets may also be available in person at the Scotiabank Arena Box Office or the Coca-Cola Coliseum Ticket Office, however, this office is open only when there is a ticketed event in the building.
 For Toronto Marlies games, accessible seats can also be purchased through the Marlies PUCK Line at 416-597-PUCK (7825).
 It is recommended that if you require an accessible seat that you purchase this type of ticket in advance.
 At the event, we will do our best to accommodate any fans who require, but have not purchased, an accessible seat.

-Outlets are available at some accessible seating areas to recharge necessary equipment.
+Electical outlets are available at some accessible seating areas to recharge necessary equipment.
 Please check with Fan Services for availability.

 Aisles